bird-house/malleefowl/docs/source/processes/index.rst

 WPS Processes
 *************

 We describe here the WPS processes available in Malleefowl.
+These are supporting processes to provide access to climate data (currently from ESGF data nodes).

 Logon with ESGF OpenID
 ======================